-Quietco have helped reduce noise for over 300 people in their home in the last 10 years.
+Quietco have helped reduce noise for hundreds of people in their home in the last 15 years.
 The success of all these projects comes down to following our trademark four step method of soundproofing, these principles underline our company values, integrity and give our customers peace of mind they are in safe hands.

 Our four step soundproofing method:

 Treat the direct noise path

 Treat the fixtures and fittings.

 When we say ‘Treat’ this means fix, apply soundproof insulation or apply soundproofing techniques to these areas.

 Lets look at each step in more detail:

 Step 1 – Treat the main cause of the problem

 Here we are referring to something fundamentally wrong with the construction of your house letting noise in or out, and/or amplifying the noise making the noise problem worse.